Align crisis messages before public pressure hits

 News outlets begin reporting on a suspected data breach before the company has confirmed details.
 The comms team must align internal and external statements within 30 minutes while legal reviews exposure.

 Every run produces a scored report mapped to recognized frameworks.
-Download the sample PDF to see the format teams get after a live Crisis Communications exercise.
+Open the sample report to see the format teams receive after a live Crisis Communications exercise.

 Frequently asked questions